Yogarine/bungie-sdk-php/docs/Api/CommunityContentApi.md

 $partnershipType = 56; // int | The type of partnership for which the status should be returned.
 $sort = 56; // int | The sort mode.
 $modeHash = 56; // int | The hash of the Activity Mode for which streams should be retrieved.
 Don't pass it in or pass 0 to not filter by mode.
-$streamLocale = "streamLocale_example"; // string | The locale for streams you'd like to see.
+$streamLocale = 'streamLocale_example'; // string | The locale for streams you'd like to see.
 Don't pass this to fall back on your BNet locale.
 Pass 'ALL' to not filter by locale.

 try {
     $result = $apiInstance->communityContentGetCommunityLiveStatuses($page, $partnershipType, $sort, $modeHash, $streamLocale);